-Thanks for your continued support, we appreciate all our listeners.
+Thanks for keeping the Mead House podcast free with your continued support, we appreciate all our listeners.
 Get a set of keys to the mead house, help keep the Mead House podcast free by subscribing to Patreon, when you do, Jeff will send you some great gifts!

-And when you do get your key, it will unlock a couple of great interview with Ash Fishbein from Sap House Meadery
+And when you do get your key, it will unlock a couple of great interviews with Ash Fishbein from Sap House Meadery

 In this episode, we talk about the effects of oaking at different times during and after fermentation based on a study by Becca at